yorkrobotlab/yrk/docs/userguide.rst

 ^^^^^^^^^

-The image is preconfigured to work with the ``robotlab`` wi-fi network at York; if needed, make changes to ``/etc/network/interfaces`` before booting using a different system, or connect the Pi to a display and configure networking.
+The image is preconfigured to work with the ``robotlab`` wi-fi network at York; if needed, make changes to ``/etc/network/interfaces`` before booting *(by editing the SD card in a different Linux system)*, or connect the Pi to a display and configure networking.
 Obviously in normal use the YRK is intended to be connected to remotely using SSH or VNC etc.

 On first boot of a clean install of **YRK Raspbian Build 16/01/2020** it is recommended to update the system.
 Make sure all DIP switches are in their **OFF** **(down)** position.